 Envisioned as a one-of-a-kind 22-mile linear expanse, the Atlanta BeltLine Arboretum forms a unique tapestry whose natural fabric reveals a plant-based narrative of our city’s rich history.
 The Atlanta BeltLine Arboretum is an ever-changing, dynamic natural space that is open year round to everyone but may be best appreciated through the Walking Tours guided by Trees Atlanta Docents.

 Enjoy fresh air, new city views, fascinating Atlanta history, and every season of horticulture interest!
 Come walk the Atlanta BeltLine with an expertly trained Trees Atlanta Docent and learn firsthand from a well-trained expert to learn about Atlanta BeltLine Arboretum.
-These walking tours explore the Eastside Trail with a strong focus on the horticultural collections and interesting facts about the Atlanta BeltLine.
+These walking tours explore both the Eastside Trail and Westside Trail with a strong focus on the horticultural collections and interesting facts about these different segments of the Atlanta BeltLine.
 A walking tour of the Atlanta BeltLine is the best way to see the progress and be active at the same time!

 Tour Departure Location